 Notice of Redemption.
-Unless waived by any Owner of Bonds to be redeemed, official notice of any redemption of Bonds will be given, at the expense of the City, by the Trustee by mailing a copy of an official redemption notice by first class mail at least 30 days, and not more than 60 days, prior to the date fixed for redemption (except for Bonds bearing interest at a variable rate of interest, in which case, the notice will be mailed at least 20 days but not more than 30 days before the redemption date) to the Owner of the Bond or Bonds to be redeemed at the address shown on the Bond Registration Books or at such other address as is furnished in writing by such Owner to the Trustee; provided, that neither the failure to receive such notice nor any immaterial defect in any notice will affect the sufficiency of the proceedings for the redemption of the Bonds.
+Unless waived by any Owner of Series 2020 Bonds to be redeemed, official notice of any redemption of Series 2020 Bonds will be given, at the expense of the City, by the Trustee by mailing a copy of an official redemption notice by first class mail at least 20 days, and not more than 60 days, prior to the date fixed for redemption to the Owner of the Series 2020 Bond or Series 2020 Bonds to be redeemed at the address shown on the Bond Registration Books or at such other address as is furnished in writing by such Owner to the Trustee; provided, that neither the failure to receive such notice nor any immaterial defect in any notice will affect the sufficiency of the proceedings for the redemption of the Bonds.

-Such notice must specify: (i) the redemption date, (ii) the redemption price, (iii) if fewer than all Outstanding Bonds are to be redeemed, the identification (and, in the case of partial redemption, the respective principal amounts) of the Bonds to be redeemed, (iv) that on the redemption date the redemption price will become due and payable with respect to each such Bond or portion thereof called for redemption, and that interest with respect thereto will cease to accrue from and after said date, (v) the place or places where such Bonds are to be surrendered for payment of the redemption price, which places of payment may Include the Trust Office of the Trustee, (vi) the CUSIP numbers of all Bonds being redeemed, (vii) the stated interest rate with respect to each Bond being redeemed, and (viii) the maturity date of each Bond being redeemed.
+Such notice must specify: (i) the redemption date, (ii) the redemption price, (iii) if fewer than all Outstanding Bonds are to be redeemed, the identification (and, in the case of partial redemption, the respective principal amounts) of the Bonds to be redeemed, (iv) that on the redemption date the redemption price will become due and payable with respect to each such

+Bond or portion thereof called for redemption, and that interest with respect thereto will cease to accrue from and after said date, (v) the place or places where such Bonds are to be surrendered for payment of the redemption price, which places of payment may Include the Trust Office of the Trustee, (vi) the CUSIP numbers of all Bonds being redeemed, (vii) the stated interest rate with respect to each Bond being redeemed, and (viii) the maturity date of each Bond being redeemed.

 Rescission of Notice of Redemption.
-The City has the right to rescind any notice of the optional redemption of Series 2018A Bonds by written notice to the Trustee on or prior to the date fixed for redemption.
-Any notice of optional redemption will be cancelled and annulled if for any reason funds will not be or are not available on the date fixed for redemption for the payment in full of the Series 2018A Bonds then called for redemption, and such cancellation will not constitute an Event of Default under the Indenture.
+The City has the right to rescind any notice of the optional redemption of Series 2020 Bonds by written notice to the Trustee on or prior to the date fixed for redemption.
+Any notice of optional redemption will be cancelled and annulled if for any reason funds will not be or are not available on the date fixed for redemption for the payment in full of the Series 2020 Bonds then called for redemption, and such cancellation will not constitute an Event of Default under the Indenture.
 The City and the Trustee have no liability to the Bond Owners or any other party related to or arising from a rescission of a notice of redemption.
-The

-Trustee will mail notice of a rescission of notice of redemption in the same manner as the original notice of redemption was sent.
+The Trustee will mail notice of a rescission of notice of redemption in the same manner as the original notice of redemption was sent.